robindrost/docs-1/docs/portals.md

 **I don't see the interactive elements ontop of the live stream?**

 *The interactive layer of the Livery video player loads the interactive URL.
-You can find the input field in the [Stream settings](portals.md 'Stream settings').
+You can find the input field in the [Stream Settings](#stream settings) .
 It takes 10-60 seconds before the URL become active in the interactive layer.*
 *When the Livery Interactive powers the interactie layer, an URL similare to the following: ...interactive.liveryvideo.com, is set in the Interactive URL field of the stream settings.
 The interaction list/schedule can be managed via the Livery Interactive portal.
 The interaction only show when the broadcast is set to LIVE, in the Livery Interactive portal.*